M1g3l14Ka/pet-projects/Next-projects/ReadMe.md

 # Hi there 👋

-The repository supports projects ONLY on React/Next.js.
+This repository supports projects ONLY on React/Next.js.

 ## 🛠️ Tools and technologies:
 - React/Next.js, TypeScript, Tailwind